maxstelling/year-4-all-about-me/index.markdown

 as you go into the house there ar 3 options if you go left you enter the living room if you turn right you enter the dining room and as for forwards it leads to up stairs

-later we went  to the parrog
+later we went  to the parrog climbed on the rocks.
-(witch is directley in front of us)

 and the next day
 my grandparents
 had to leave but we stayed
-and our friends Andy emma and robin and lilian came over for the rest of the week butit was too full for everyone to fit so ada an i went into ivys room ada and ivy slept in beds and i slept on the air matres
+and our friends Andy emma and robin and lilian came over for the rest of the week but it was too full for everyone to fit so ada an ivy went into ivys room ada and ivy slept in beds and i slept on the air matres

 the next day we went to betis and i got stung by a jellyfish.